PaaS - Orchestration

 • Require auto-scaling, advanced networking, or multi-cloud deployments.

-• Prioritize robust self-healing and rolling updates125.
+• Prioritize robust self-healing and rolling updates1arrow-up-right2arrow-up-right5arrow-up-right.

 Choose Docker Swarm if: